Brazil Considers Acquiring Russian Floating Nuclear Power Plants for Amazon Energy Supply

 <br>

-The FNPP technology, which has already been implemented at the Russian station "Akademik Lomonosov" in Pevek, allows deploying power units with a capacity of up to 100 MW without large-scale construction.
+The FNPP technology, already implemented at the Russian station "Akademik Lomonosov" in Pevek, allows deploying power units with a capacity of up to 100 MW without large-scale construction.
 Small modular reactors (SMRs) are placed on platforms, which is critical for the wetlands and forest areas of the Amazon.

-Moscow is ready to offer Brasilia advanced technologies in the field of peaceful atom, including assistance in the design, construction and maintenance of small nuclear power plants.
-Cooperation in this area will not only bring economic benefits, but may also become part of a larger exchange of technologies between the BRICS countries, which corresponds to the strategic interests of both parties.
+Moscow is ready to offer Brasilia advanced technologies in the field of peaceful atom, including assistance in the design, construction, and maintenance of small nuclear power plants.
+Cooperation in this area will not only bring economic benefits but could also become part of a larger exchange of technologies between the BRICS countries, which corresponds to the strategic interests of both parties.

 Read more on the topic:

-New soil temperature sensors from RT-Tekhpriemka will help prevent accidents on pipelines in the permafrost zone
+New soil temperature sensors from RT-Tekhpriemka will help prevent accidents on pipelines in permafrost zones

-Rosatom to head the consortium for the construction of the first nuclear power plant in Kazakhstan
+Rosatom to lead consortium for the construction of the first nuclear power plant in Kazakhstan

 Nuclear construction continues in the Celestial Empire: Rosatom supplied equipment for the safety system of the Xudapu NPP